jhpyle/docassemble/_docs/modifiers.md

 # <a name="progress"></a>`progress`

-{% highlight yaml %}
----
-question: Are you doing well?
-yesno: user_is_well
-progress: 50
----
+A **docassemble** interview can be configured to show a [progress bar].
+This will show the user a progress indicator to give the user a sense of how much longer the interview will take.

+The progress along the bar at any question needs to be set with the `progress` modifier.
+For example:

-{% endhighlight %}
+{% include side-by-side.html demo="progress" %}

-If **docassemble** is configured to show a progress bar, the progress bar will be set to 50% when this question is asked.

 # <a name="prevent_going_back"></a>`prevent_going_back`